 Although Say Insurance is a relatively young company, founded in 2016, Say is owned and backed by Shelter Insurance, a national property and casualty insurer.

 Shelter Insurance has an A rating for financial strength from A.M.
 Best, which evaluates the insurer's ability to successfully pay out claims.
 Shelter Insurance also receives an A+ rating from the Better Business Bureau (BBB).

-Currently, Say Insurance's auto policies are only available in five states:
+Currently, Say Insurance's auto policies are only available in six states: